-- Volunteer Standby Employees not paid extra
+- Volunteer Standby Employees are not paid extra

 - Employee Swap

-- Employee requested schedule change
+- The employee requested a schedule change

 - Employee discipline

-- Ticketed events cancelled, changed or rescheduled
+- Ticketed events canceled, changed or rescheduled

-- Cancelled shifts due to natural disasters
+- Canceled shifts due to natural disasters

 Employers are required to provide notice to employees of the new law.
-In addition all record relating to scheduling, shifts, and wages must be kept for a minimum of 3 years.
+In addition, all record relating to scheduling, shifts, and wages must be kept for a minimum of 3 years.

 Employers must post schedules in English and in any other language the employer normally uses to communicate with employees. $500 penalty for violations of the posting requirements.